sympy/sympy/doc/src/modules/numeric-computation.rst

 The API reference of all the above is listed here: :py:func:`sympy.utilities.autowrap`.

-Theano
+Aesara
 ------

 SymPy has a strong connection with
-`Theano <http://deeplearning.net/software/theano/>`_, a mathematical array compiler.
-SymPy expressions can be easily translated to Theano graphs and then compiled using the Theano compiler chain.
+`Aesara <https://aesara.readthedocs.io/en/latest/>`_, a mathematical array compiler.
+SymPy expressions can be easily translated to Aesara graphs and then compiled using the Aesara compiler chain.

     >>> from sympy import *
     >>> from sympy.abc import x
     >>> expr = sin(x)/x

-    >>> from sympy.printing.theanocode import theano_function
+    >>> from sympy.printing.aesaracode import aesara_function
-    >>> f = theano_function([x], [expr])
+    >>> f = aesara_function([x], [expr])

-If array broadcasting or types are desired then Theano requires this extra information
+If array broadcasting or types are desired then Aesara requires this extra information

-    >>> f = theano_function([x], [expr], dims={x: 1}, dtypes={x: 'float64'})
+    >>> f = aesara_function([x], [expr], dims={x: 1}, dtypes={x: 'float64'})

-Theano has a more sophisticated code generation system than SymPy's C/Fortran code printers.
+Aesara has a more sophisticated code generation system than SymPy's C/Fortran code printers.
 Among other things it handles common sub-expressions and compilation onto the GPU.
-Theano also supports SymPy Matrix and Matrix Expression objects.
+Aesara also supports SymPy Matrix and Matrix Expression objects.

 So Which Should I Use?
 ----------------------

 The options here were listed in order from slowest and least dependencies to fastest and most dependencies.
-For example, if you have Theano installed then that will often be the best choice.
-If you don't have Theano but do have ``f2py`` then you should use ``ufuncify``.
+For example, if you have Aesara installed then that will often be the best choice.
+If you don't have Aesara but do have ``f2py`` then you should use ``ufuncify``.

 +-----------------+-------+-----------------------------+---------------+